 As an example, research shows that 10 percent of whites as compared to 28 percent of African Americans live below the federal poverty threshold.
 In addition, 20 percent of African Americans lack health insurance compared to 11 percent of whites.
 These differences may be tied to the racial inequities in breast cancer morbidity.

 Low-income breast cancer patients have five-year relative survival rates that are nine percent lower than higher income patients.
 For example, low-income African American women are three times read likely than higher income African American women to be diagnosed with advanced disease.

-This article is excerpted from the fact sheet “” by Breast Cancer Action, a national, feminist grassroots education and advocacy organization working to end the breast cancer epidemic. .
+This article is excerpted from the fact sheet “The Facts and Nothing But the Facts” by Breast Cancer Action, a national, feminist grassroots education and advocacy organization working to end the breast cancer epidemic.
+Find out read.